jumphone/InferC/README.md

 **Paper Link:** coming soon

-This tool is designed for inferring the chromatin interaction strength and developmental potential of cells using scATAC-seq data
+This tool is designed for inferring chromatin interaction strength and developmental potential of cells using scATAC-seq data

 # Updates: